 For example: If there is a batch process that runs at the end of every day and if the application’s response time suffers while this goes on, then the performance of the batch is also a factor to consider.

-• The screens or parts of the application that are used less by the users are deferred to evaluations after go-live.
+- Screens or parts of the application that are used less by the user are deferred to evaluations after go-live.

 #3.
 Usability defects: